palm86/hex_flora/priv/herbarium/pauridia_serrata.md

 }
 ---

 Cormous perennial with grass-like leaves.
-Bears single yellow flowers with 6 petals and green reverse.
+Bears single yellow flowers with 6 petals and green reverse in late winter.

 <!-- read more -->